Element-Research/rnn/README.md

 It also takes care of calling `forget`, `backwardThroughTime` and other such AbstractRecurrent-specific methods.

-The `Sequencer` can also take non-recurrent Modules (i.e. non-AbstractRecurrent instances) and apply it to each input to procude an output table of the same length.
+The `Sequencer` can also take non-recurrent Modules (i.e. non-AbstractRecurrent instances) and apply it to each input to produce an output table of the same length.
 This is especially useful for processing variable length sequences (tables).

 Note that for now, it is only possible to decorate either recurrent or non-recurrent Modules.
 Specifically, it cannot handle non-recurrent Modules containing recurrent Modules.
-Instead, class of Modules should be encapsulated by its own `Sequencer`.
+Instead, either Modules should be encapsulated by its own `Sequencer`.
 This may change in the future.

 The `nn.Sequencer(module)` constructor takes a single argument, `module`, which is the module to be applied from left to right, on each element of the input sequence.